-Check off that the PGD would comply with all the terms in the "Procedure for Assessment of Patient Group Directions".
-(Procedure available on DTC website)
+Check off that the PGD would comply with all the terms in the "Screening Tool for the Development of PGDs".

-The PGD Sub-Committee of the DTC must then ratify the PGD on behalf of the DTC.
-Send all the relevant documentation to the Secretary of the PGD Sub-Committee.
-The Sub-Committee will ask you to present your document.
-The PGD Sub-Committee advises the Clinical Governance Lead for the Trust, that the Trust can assume responsibility for employees providing care under the PGD.
+The NHS Tayside Drug and Therapeutics Committee, through a PGD Sub-Committee must then ratify the PGD.
+Send all the relevant documentation to the Secretary of the D&T Committee.

-AUTHORISATION PROCESS FOR PGDs IN TAYSIDE
+The Drug and Therapeutics Committee advises the Clinical Governance Lead that NHS Tayside can assume responsibility for employees providing care under the PGD.